-Bounded by East Parade, Summers Street, the Swan River and the Graham Farmer Freeway, the 8.5-hectare East Perth Power Station precinct has the potential to transform into a contemporary waterfront destination for the community to interact with this iconic piece of social history at the Swan River's edge.
+Bounded by East Parade, Summers Street, the Swan River and the Graham Farmer Freeway, the 8.5-hectare East Perth Power Station precinct will be transformed into a contemporary waterfront destination for the community, breathing new life into this iconic building.

 Its enviable location complements the new Perth Stadium and Riverside projects that are transforming Perth's eastern precinct.

 Planning for this multi-purpose site supports residential, employment, community and tourism growth.
 Future development will deliver a pedestrian-friendly precinct supported by well established connections to major arterial roads, rail and bus networks and cycle ways.